IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 			* Actions on Function Wait ()
 		* Logs list from function state logs

-* Check External Methods Background Job
+* Check External Methods Background Job after each scan process
-* All logs goes to one location
+* All logs goes to one table

 * Generate unit test code for resumable function
 * Generate external service class for methods in a service